hahavenn/hahavenn/README.md

 # Hello!

 ## About me
-I'm 21 years old frontent(mostly)|backend JS developer.
+I'm 22 years old frontend(mostly)|backend JS developer.
 First job got at June 2023.
 Always ready to study new (if i like it lol).
 Using Fedora Linux & VS Code.